 When it is suspected after inspection in accordance with Section 9.2 or Section 9.3 that bolts in pretensioned or slip-critical joints do not have the proper pretension, the following arbitration procedure is permitted.
-If verification of bolt pretension is required after the passage of a period of time and exposure of the completed joints, an alternative arbitration procedure that is appropriate to the specific situation shall be used.

 - (1) A representative sample of five bolt and nut assemblies of each combination of diameter, length, grade and lot in question shall be installed in a tension calibrator.
-The material under the turned element shall be the same as in the actual installation; that is, structural steel or hardened washer.
+The material under the turned element shall be the same as in the actual installation, that is, structural steel or hardened washer.
 The bolt shall be partially pretensioned to approximately 15 percent of the pretension specified in Table 8.1.
-Subsequently, the bolt shall be pretensioned to the minimum value specified in Table 8.1. - (2) A manual torque wrench that indicates torque by means of a dial, or one that may be adjusted to give an indication that a defined torque has been reached, shall be applied to the pretensioned bolt.
-The torque that is necessary to rotate the nut or bolt head five degrees (approximately 1 in. at 12-in. radius) relative to its mating component in the tightening direction shall be determined.
-The arbitration torque shall be determined by rejecting the high and low values and averaging the remaining three. - (3) Bolts represented by the above sample shall be tested by applying, in the tightening direction, the arbitration torque to 10 percent of the bolts, but no fewer than two bolts, selected at random in each joint in question.
+Subsequently, the bolt shall be pretensioned to the minimum value specified in Table 8.1: - (2) A manual torque wrench that indicates torque by means of a dial, or one that may be adjusted to give an indication that a defined torque has been reached, shall be applied to the pretensioned bolt.
+The torque that is necessary to rotate the nut or bolt head five degrees (approximately 1 in. at 12 in. radius) relative to its mating component in the tightening direction shall be determined.
+The arbitration torque shall be determined by rejecting the high and low values and averaging the remaining three; and, - (3) Bolts represented by the above sample shall be tested by applying, in the tightening direction, the arbitration torque to 10 percent of the bolts, but no fewer than two bolts, selected at random in each joint in question.
 If no nut or bolt head is turned relative to its mating component by application of the arbitration torque, the joint shall be accepted as properly pretensioned.